Directed by Billy Wilder

 This is probably one of my favorite films, certainly my favorite film noir.
 Everything about this movie is flawless: the directing, the acting, and the dialogue.
 Add to that, this movie can be genuinely frightening, although I am sure many jaded viewers would disagree.

 Gloria Swanson plays an aging silent film actress star who is determined to remain young (think What Ever Happened to Baby Jane?).
-William Powell is a Johnny Everyman is a nobody who unfortunately gets wrapped up in her crazy.
-The movie starts with Powell shot in the back in a swimming pool and in true film noir style, goes back and fills in the blanks with voiceovers.
+William Holden is a Johnny Everyman is a nobody who unfortunately gets wrapped up in her crazy.
+The movie starts with Holden shot in the back in a swimming pool and in true film noir style, goes back and fills in the blanks with voiceovers.

 When I said the movie was scary, I was not just talking about Swanson's chilling performance (although that picture above is pretty creepy).
 The directing is extremely well done, making Norma Desmond's mansion look like a house of horrors complete with a creepy butler.